Connect With Us

 Pros and Cons of Mortgage Protection Insurance

-The insurance to cover your mortgage gives you peace of mind.
+It gives you peace of mind.
 You know your family will not lose their home if you die.
 The automatic payment to your lender removes one worry during an already stressful time.

-- The insurance provider controls where the money goes
+• The insurance provider controls where the money goes.

-- You cannot change the beneficiary to give your family more options
+• You cannot change the beneficiary to give your family more options.

 When Mortgage Protection Makes Sense